InsoWebComeBack/Fortnite-External-Cheat-Undetected/README.md

-I'm sharing my fortnite source totally undetected by be - eac I'm sharing it free for you to avoid getting scammed by kids on the internet
+I'm sharing my fortnite external source totally undetected by be - eac I'm sharing it free for you to avoid getting scammed by kids on the internet

 Don't forget that the source comes from your friend Inso Web :)